Director of the Australian Neurofeedback Institute

 Ivana Dragicevic completed a Bachelor of Psychology (First Class Honours) in 2011 at Macquarie University.
 Her further interest in this field led her to complete a Master in Cognitive Science (MSc) at the University of Vienna.
 The degree offered her the opportunity to study the mind from a multi-disciplinary perspective.
 She was involved in a study piloting TMS for the treatment of depression, and enrolled in subjects such as neuroanatomy, computer science, artificial intelligence and philosophy.
 These wide-ranging subjects allowed for a unique perspective into the functioning of the mind.

-Since returning to Australia, Ivana has been involved in the neurofeedback field both in conducting qEEG assessments and using neurofeedback in a clinical setting to treat various disorders including: PTSD, depression, anxiety, ASD and ADHD.
-Ivana is a registered psychologist and BCIA-A applicant.
+Since returning to Australia, Ivana has been involved in the neurofeedback field both in conducting QEEG assessments and using neurofeedback in a clinical setting to treat various disorders including: PTSD, depression, anxiety, ASD and ADHD.
+Ivana is a registered psychologist and BCIA-A Neurofeedback Practitioner.

 She is passionate about working with individuals experiencing emotional dysregulation issues and using biofeedback in combination with psychodynamic, body-focused and cognitive therapy.
 Ivana is also more broadly interested in incorporating mindfulness and yoga into maintaining both body and brain well-being.
 She is a certified 200-Hr yoga teacher.